 Our students regularly achieve a full grade level of improvement with less that 30 hours of tutoring.
 Please call us at 727-441-4444.
 We are eager to help your child succeed!

 Kristen HarperIs Your Child Having Trouble in School?

-Join us for the 7th Annual Benefit Golf Tournament at the Innisbrook Resort’s prestigious South Golf Course on November 2nd, 2019.
-By your participation, sponsorship or donation to this tournament, you are helping the Community Learning Center (CLC) expand its delivery capability to helping 300 children per week!
-Every dollar made at this tournament will go directly to the expansion of CLC’s tutoring programs and projects on character education, drug prevention and human rights.
+Join us for the 10th Annual Community Learning Center Benefit Golf Tournament at the Bardmoor Golf & Tennis Club located at 8001 Cumberland Road, Seminole, FL 33777 on Saturday, November 11th, 2023.
+By your participation, sponsorship or donation to this tournament, you are helping The Community Learning Center expand its delivery capability from 50 children a week to 300 children per week!
+Every dollar made at this tournament will go directly to be used to expand CLC’s tutoring programs and projects on character education, drug prevention and human rights.
 Thank you again for your continued support of the Community Learning Center!

 Donation amounts for sponsorships and single-player entry: